 Typos and mistakes can cost you big time on budget airlines.
 Name change fees can cost up to £160 so verify the entered information matches the passport.
 Ensure that you've selected the right flight dates and times as flight changes can cost you the same price as the ticket.

 Seat selection and priority boarding can add up to £15 per flight.
 Almost all budget airlines assign you a seat free of charge, the extra costs creep in when you want to change it or add extra legroom.
 If you're happy with your seat and not in a huge rush, you don't need to worry about speedy boarding either.

 6. Pay with a debit card

 While paying for a flight over £100 with your credit card guarantees protection if the airline goes bankrupt, you will incur an extra charge.
-Paying with a credit card can cost up to £14 on Ryanair or 3% of the transaction with Flybe.
+Paying with a credit card can cost up to £14 on Ryanair.

-PayPal is another option however, while some airlines such as Monarch don't charge for using PayPal, others do, such as Jet2.com which charges a 2% transaction fee.
+PayPal is another option although some airlines, such as Jet2.com, charges a 2% transaction fee.
 Using a debit card, however, is almost always charge free.